Bajaj Electricals Q4 profit down 29 pc at Rs 39 cr | Business

 Total expenses were at Rs 1,299.61 crore in March quarter 2021-22 as compared to Rs 1,214.47 crore in the year-ago period.

-Shares of Bajaj Electricals were trading at Rs 938.20 apiece on Tuesday afternoon, up 2.69 per cent from its previous close.
+Shares of Bajaj Electricals settled at Rs 988.85 apiece on Tuesday, up 8.24 per cent from previous close.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)